Ko11e/Bogardens-blacksmith/README.md

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

-- The site was deployed to GitHub pages.
-The steps to deploy are as follows:
-  - In the GitHub repository, navigate to the Settings tab
-  - From the source section drop-down menu, select the Master Branch
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+The project was published on GitHub Pages by following these steps.
+  1. Log in to GitHub and locate the [Repository](https://github.com/Ko11e/Bogardens-blacksmith)
+  2. Click on "Settings", locaded at the end of the menu at the top of the page.
+  3. Click on "Page", locaded in the middel of the menu on the leftsida.
+  4. Under "Branch", click the drop down called "None" and select "Main".
+  5. Clicke "Save" and refreash the page.
+  6. The link to the publish site will shown in the top of the page.

-The live link can be found here
+The live link can be found [here](https://ko11e.github.io/Bogardens-blacksmith/)

 ## Credits